-In testimony before the Interim Joint Committee on Health and Welfare in 2017, state Medicaid officials noted
+In testimony before the Interim Joint Committee on Health and Welfare in 2017, state Medicaid officials noted that at the time Medicaid covered 1.4 million people (approximately one

 Another health-related impact of opioid use is the incidence of Hepatitis C attributed to injection drug use.
 The National Institute on Drug Abuse reports Kentucky has one of the highest rates of Hepatitis C infection in the country, with 38,000 reported cases (approximately 10,000 of the cases are Medicaid beneficiaries).